Some Rigorous Results on the L\'evy Spin Glass Model: Establishing the Fluctuation of the Free Energy

 Using this and the inequality $(x+y)^k - x^k \le k (x+y)^{k-1} y$ for any $x, y \ge 0$, we bound the difference above as

 for some suitable constants $C$ and $\theta$ that only depend on $\alpha$ and $\beta$.
-Since any graph in $B_{N, m}$ can be represented as a disjoint union of cycles of size at most $m$, and there are at most $N^k$ many cycles of size $k$, we obtain
+Since any graph in $B_{N, m}$ can be represented as a disjoint union of cycles of size at most $m$, and there are at most $N^k$ many cycles of size $k$, we obtain for another constant $C'>0$ that only depends on $\alpha$ and $\beta.$ Letting $\eps \to 0$ finishes the proof of the lemma. \end{proof}